neurorobotics-iaslab/neurodraw/README.md

 # NeuroDraw

-C++ graphic library based on libdrawtk to create simple feedback for neuro applications.
+C++ graphic library based on SDL and OpenGL to create simple feedbacks for neuroapplications.

 **!!!
 Working in progress !!!**